MartinezTorres/sdcc_msx/README.md

 Our idea is to develop the core engine of a msx game in C within linux, allowing rapid prototyping thanks to gcc, gdb, printfs, etc...

-To be able to compile a msx1 looking game in linux, we include a minimal implementation of the tms9918a for linux, and we might add other devices as needed.
+To be able to compile a msx looking game in linux, we include a minimal implementation of the tms9918a for linux, and we might add other devices as needed.

 Our idea is to share most of the code between linux and msx targets.
 While the parts unique to msx and linux should be placed in their respective folders.